Mainline Protestant: History

 While the term "mainline" was not applied to churches until the 20th century, mainline churches trace their history to the Protestant Reformation of the 16th century.
 The largest and most influential Protestant denominations in Britain's Thirteen Colonies were the Anglicans (after the American Revolution called Episcopalians) and the Congregationalists (from which the Unitarians would later split).
-These were later surpassed in size and influence by the evangelical denominations: the Baptists, Presbyterians and Methodists.
+These were later surpassed in size and influence by other Protestants: the Baptists, Presbyterians and Methodists.
 Sharing a common Reformation heritage with Episcopal and Congregational churches, these denominations together created the mainline.
 It was, according to historian Jason Lantzer, "the emerging evangelical movement that would help forge the Seven Sisters and which provides a core to the wide variety of theological and doctrinal differences, shaping them into a more coherent whole."

 The Great Awakening ignited controversy within Protestant churches between Old Lights and New Lights (or Old Side and New Side among Presbyterians).
 Led by figures such as the Congregationalist minister Charles Chauncy, Old Lights opposed the evangelical revivalism at the heart of the Awakening, while New Lights, led by fellow Congregationalist minister Jonathan Edwards, supported the revivals and argued for the importance of having a conversion experience.
 By the 1800s, Chauncy's followers had drifted toward forms of theological liberalism, such as Universalism, Unitarianism and Transcendentalism.

 The Second Great Awakening would inaugurate a period of evangelical dominance within American mainline Protestantism that would last over a century.
 The Second Great Awakening was a catalyst for the reform of society.
 Efforts to improve the rights of women, reforming prisons, establishing free public schools, prohibiting alcohol, and (in the North) abolishing slavery were promoted by mainline churches.